 We know from experience that they provide the infrastructure needed to collect, transform, and consolidate data from several sources and help achieve 5x operational cost reduction.
 Also, it is important to state the benefits of Apache Kafka, AWS Glue, and Microsoft Azure Data Factory for the integration process and the elimination of silos.

 Another solution to include in the strategy is the adoption of a data mesh approach.
 This will help companies break from centralized data management and allow individual teams to manage their own data as a product.
-Through our experience in delivering a FinTech project, we learned that a streamlined data feed solution, capable of consolidating information from multiple external providers, can significantly accelerate data availability for end users.
+Through our experience in delivering Fintech development services for this project, we learned that a streamlined data feed solution, capable of consolidating information from multiple external providers, can significantly accelerate data availability for end users.
 The solution we implemented proved to be flexible and ready to accommodate new data integrations.

 Growing Scale and Volume of Data

-As statistics shows, the creation of data is anticipated to increase to over 180 zettabytes globally up to 2025.
+As statistics shows, the 221 zettabytes of data is projected to be generated in 2026.
 While the business impact of Big Data continues to grow, its volume poses significant challenges for large businesses as it is hard to handle.
 Moreover, it forces companies to invest more in larger data storage and mature technologies for data processing and analysis.

 However, considering scalable cloud solutions in the enterprise data strategy can help pave the way to the management of the increasing amount of data.
 One of our projects showed that migrating to the cloud helps withstand 1 million users daily.
 It is also essential to mention that cloud-based storage and computing services, such as Amazon Redshift, Google BigQuery, and Snowflake, propose a solution to automatically scale resources.